GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Experiments

-However, the results of other methods exhibit different levels of 3D inconsistency under view change, as can be observed in our accompanying video.
+However, the results of other methods except for EpiGRAF exhibit different levels of 3D inconsistency under view change, as can be observed in our accompanying video.
 To better visualize 3D consistency here, we present the spatiotemporal textures of different methods in Figure~\ref{fig:comparison_consistency}.
 Specifically, we smoothly rotate the camera horizontally and stack the texture of a fixed horizontal line segment, forming some spatiotemporal texture images similar to the Epipolar Line Images (EPI)~\cite{bolles1987epipolar}.
 For 3D-consistent generation, the resultant spatiotemporal texture should appear smooth and natural.
 Figure~\ref{fig:comparison_consistency} shows that the resultant texture image of StyleNeRF contain both distorted and noisy regions, indicating both low-frequency inconsistency and high-frequency texture flicking.
 The line texture from StyleSDF barely changes across views, indicating the texture sticking artifact~\cite{karras2021alias}.
 EG3D's spatiotemporal texture also contains some non-smooth, high-frequency patterns which are caused by texture flicking.
 In contrast, the texture from GRAM-HD appears natural with no noticeable noise or distortion, demonstrating its strong 3D consistency.

-\paragraph{Quantitative comparison} Table~\ref{tab:comparison} (left) shows the FID~\cite{heusel2017gans} and KID~\cite{binkowski2018demystifying} metrics of different methods.
-Our scores are slightly higher than StyleNeRF and StyleSDF on FFHQ and slightly lower than StyleSDF on AFHQv2-CATS, which indicate again the comparable image generation quality.
-We further compare GRAM-HD with GRAM on lower-resolution generation.
-Table~\ref{tab:comparison_gram} shows that GRAM-HD consistently outperforms GRAM on $256^2$ resolution, which demonstrates that GRAM-HD not only has superior computation efficiency but also generates higher-quality images.
+\paragraph{Quantitative comparison} Table~\ref{tab:comparison_quality} shows the FID~\cite{heusel2017gans} and KID~\cite{binkowski2018demystifying} metrics of different methods.
+Our scores are slightly higher than those 3D-inconsistent methods, which indicate again the comparable image generation quality.
+We further compare GRAM-HD to 3D-consistent methods EpiGRAF and GRAM in Table~\ref{tab:comparison_quality} and Table~\ref{tab:comparison_gram}, respectively.
+GRAM-HD consistently outperforms on all experiment settings and can be applied to higher resolution.
+To evaluate computation efficiency, we record the running time and memory cost for each method in Table~\ref{tab:comparison_compute}, where GRAM-HD is at most 3 times slower than 3D-inconsistent methods but significantly faster than 3D-consistent methods, especially at high resolution.
+This demonstrates that GRAM-HD not only has superior computation efficiency but also generates higher-quality images.